igomez-p/flutter_fluidsynth/README.md

 ***

 ## General Info
-[FuidSynth](https://www.fluidsynth.org/) is a **real-time synthesizer** based on the **SoundFont 2** specifications, which permit to convert midi notes in a signal audio without the need for a SoundFont compatible sound card.
+[FuidSynth](https://www.fluidsynth.org/) is a **real-time synthesizer** based on the **SoundFont 2** specifications, which permit convert midi notes into a signal audio without the need for a SoundFont compatible sound card.

 This open source software is programmed in **C language** and all the mobile applications which implemented it are only for Android, using Native Development Kit (NDK).
 But i needed to implement it on a Flutter app.

 On the other hand, using a native C or C++ code in a Dart language is not a easy task although there is a dependency to do this: [dart:ffi](https://flutter.dev/docs/development/platform-integration/c-interop)

-So this is why i have decided to program this basic application to help someone who needs it.
+For this reason, i have decided to program this basic application to help someone who needs it.

 ## Resources
 The first step is donwload the Fluidsynth for Android and Source-code files from https://github.com/FluidSynth/fluidsynth/releases

-Once the two folders are unzipped, we'll have four folders inside Flutter Android lib: **arm64-v8a**, **armeabi-v7a**, **x86** **and x86_64**; and from Source-code we are going to need only the **src** folder.
+Once the two folders are unzipped, we will have four folders inside Flutter Android lib: **arm64-v8a**, **armeabi-v7a**, **x86** **and x86_64**; and from Source-code we are going to need only the **src** folder.
 Later, we copy the src folder in flutter folder remaining as follow:

 ```
 fluidsynth/